anggraito/todo-fancy/README.md

 * [Node](https://nodejs.org/en/) - Node JS

 ## Run this API
-Clone the repository and u should install the package who's declare on this file.
+Clone the repository, take to folder server.
+Then you should install the package who's declare on this file.
 You just doing :
 ```
 npm install
-nodemon app.js
+npm run dev
 ```

 Running the application in your browser with :
-> localhost:3000
+> localhost:3000/api/<endpoint>